North Pacific Right Whale

 The designation of an area as critical habitat does not create a closed area, marine protected area, refuge, wilderness reserve, preservation, or other conservation area; nor does the designation affect land ownership.
 Federal agencies that undertake, fund, or permit activities that may affect these designated critical habitat areas are required to consult with NOAA Fisheries to ensure that their actions do not adversely modify or destroy designated critical habitat.

 In 2008, NOAA Fisheries designated critical habitat for the North Pacific right whale.
+In 2022, NOAA Fisheries initiated a review of the currently designated critical habitat to determine whether revision is warranted.

 Addressing Ocean Noise